Domestic violence awareness

 Encourage your child to talk about his or her feelings.
 Seek support for you and your children.

-MU Extension teaches divorce education and co-parenting classes.
+MU Extension teaches divorce education and co-parenting classes, like Focus on Kids.
 Many parents in these classes deal with domestic violence issues.
 To find classes in your area, visit the MU Extension website or contact your local Extension office.

-For more information on this topic, check out the MU Extension publication Domestic Violence and Divorce (GH6608).
+For more information on this topic, see the MU Extension publication GH6608 Domestic Violence and Custody Issues.